paper-engineer/real-estate-updates/examples/tk1-house-list.md

 well, there is a clear winner. and it's in fkn glenfield.
 I literally cannot get up there at any reasonable hour of any day in the next two and a half weeks.

-walk through a similar plan uhhh no similar at pbr, 140 is closest. maybe similars but expensive expensive? that is a tomorrow problem.
+walk through a similar plan, uhhh no similar at pbr, 140 is closest. maybe similars but expensive expensive? that is a tomorrow problem.

+then call myles on monday and uh. nope, I gotta do fkn work.

 ---